-DPPE, as I learned from mentors, is a good way to categorize project phases as well as many small to complex leadership tasks.
+DPPE is an easy way to describe and categorize project phases as well as many small to complex leadership tasks.
 These may include:

 - Updating strategy and programs